platformsh/platformsh-docs/src/frameworks/drupal7/redis.md

 If your redis module is not installed in `sites/all/modules/contrib`, modify the `cache_backends` line accordingly.

-### Via the Web Interface
+### Via the management console

-Alternatively, add the following environment variables using the Platform.sh Web Interface.
+Alternatively, add the following environment variables using the Platform.sh console.
 Note, if you set a directory in the make file you will need to alter the variables to match.

 `drupal:cache_backends`